 That means this wireless temperature probe keeps tabs on both the internal temps of the meat as well as the ambient temps inside of the smoker without RancherMan needing to open the lid.

-All in all it took RancherMan only about 3.5 hrs to smoke both turkeys to an internal temp of 165 at the breast.
-A single turkey would probably only take about 1.5 – 2 hours.
-Use a meat thermometer to monitor meat temps and know when it’s done.
+All in all it took RancherMan about 4.5 hrs to smoke both turkeys to an internal temp of 165 at the breast.

-Remove the turkey from the smoker when the internal temps reach 165 degrees Fahrenheit at the thickest part of the breast. (without temperature probe touching bone)
+When the internal temps reach 165 degrees Fahrenheit at the thickest part of the breast. (without temperature probe touching bone) remove the turkey from the smoker.

 Place the turkey in a shallow pan or platter & allow it to rest, tented under foil, for about 15-30 minutes.

-Note: If you rest the turkey breast-side down, gravity may help the breast meat to be even more juicy.
+Note: If you rest the turkey breast-side down, gravity may help the breast meat to be even juicier

 After the meat’s rested, get to carving and enjoy your smoked spatchcock turkey.
-You’ll find it’s moist, tender and exploding in flavor.
+You’ll find it’s moist, tender and exploding with flavor.

-There are several benefits to smoking the turkey instead of oven roasting.
+There are several benefits to spatchcock smoked turkey instead of oven roasting.
 First & foremost, (for me) the cooking mess is significantly lessened.
 No greasy roasting pans to wrangle.